Dr Dirk Boehler, LLM, Attorney-at-law

-Since 2018 I have been advising a gas transmission system operator as an in-house lawyer.
-In addition to general company-related issues, I work on legal issues relating to European energy law.
+Since 2023 I have been advising a manufacturer of electrolysers (machines that produce green hydrogen) as an in-house lawyer.
+In addition to general company-related issues, I work on contract along the entire, world-spanning value chain.

 As a guest lecturer for the international MBL programme on European and International Energy Law at Technische Universität in Berlin, I am teaching international students on emissions trading systems and hydrogen regulation.
 Previous teaching assignments at the Berlin School of Economics and Law include graduate-level courses in environmental criminal law and post-graduate courses in planning and environmental law at the Berlin University of Technology.